OpenGene/GeneFuse/README.md

 https://github.com/OpenGene/GeneFuse/releases/latest

 # Build
-FusionScan only depends on `libz`, which is always available on Linux or Mac systems.
+GeneFuse only depends on `libz`, which is always available on Linux or Mac systems.
 If your system has no `libz`, install it first.
 ```shell
 cd GeneFuse
 make
 ```

 # Usage
-You should provide following arguments to run fusionscan
+You should provide following arguments to run genefuse
 * the reference genome fasta file, specified by `-r` or `--ref=`
 * the fusion setting file, specified by `-f` or `--fusion=`
 * the fastq file(s), specified by `-1` or `--read1=` for single-end data.
 If dealing with pair-end data, specify the read2 file by `-2` or `--read2=`